Last Updated on

 Think About the Effect You Want

-No matter what kind of photographer you are, building and showing a relationship in your photographs is something that will catch the eye of the observes and it will be stuck with them for a long time, having a great impact.
+No matter what kind of photographer you are, building and showing a relationship in your photographs is something that will catch the eye of the observers and it will be stuck with them for a long time, having a great impact.

 Relation Photography: Observe for Hidden Moments

-The best way to capture a moment of connection is while observing and “stealing” their hidden moments – moments when people totally unaware share parts of themselves.
+The best way to capture a moment of connection is while observing and “stealing” their hidden moments – moments when people are totally unaware and share parts of themselves.
 To be able to do that, you need to be nice to people, listen to their wishes, but don’t forget to stick with your personal beliefs and your policies.

 Find Relation Photography in Hidden Locations

 Relationships can sometimes be in the places you least expect them – hidden in nature, forests, or meadows.
 People, animals, and their possessions are not the only things that can build a relationship on a photograph.

-Find it in the Animal World
+Find Relationships in the Animal World

 Make connections and build a relationship between colors as well.
 For example, imagine a grey cat near the grass with green eyes.
 Relationships on a photograph can be built almost everywhere if we seek for the details.